So you can’t wait to pack your beach sandals in your suitcase and jet off on a Mexico vacation.

 There have been times in January where we’ve bundled up in jeans, boots and fleece jackets at night.

-Early mornings are also crisp and cool until 9:00 am or so in winter (very pleasant for jogging).
+Early mornings can also be crisp and cool until 9:00 am or so in winter (very pleasant for jogging).

 So if you visit Cabo in winter, don’t expect super hot weather.